Violations of Human Rights

 Photographer Chris Bartlett’s beautiful portraits (shown at Open Society Institute and elsewhere) restore a measure of dignity to the detainees.

-Playwright Jennifer Schelter’s one-woman play Love Lessons captures the beauty and humor, as well as the tragedy, of the sessions with the detainees.
+Playwright Jennifer Schelter’s one-woman play Love Lessons captures the beauty and humor, as well as the tragedy, of the sessions.